Medical Imaging for Detection, Diagnosis and Treatment

 Featuring the Canon Alphenix Sky+ system – a 3D interventional system – the new lab allows physicians to perform minimally invasive procedures through small incisions in the body while using diagnostic imaging tools to guide their procedures.
 Using high-definition, flat-panel technology, the device produces high-quality images, enabling clinicians to see finer details during procedures, which may be performed during an inpatient or outpatient visit.

 Interventional radiologists perform a broad range of procedures, such as angioplasty/stent placement, biopsy, embolization, fluoroscopy and thrombolysis/thrombectomy.
+They also treat diseases of the vascular, gastrointestinal, hepatobiliary, genitourinary, pulmonary and central nervous system.
+We now perform the Y-90 which can help treat certain cancers.

 X-ray

 An X-ray image is produced when a small amount of radiation passes through the body to create an image on sensitive digital plates on the other side of the body.
 The ability of X-rays to penetrate tissues and bones depends on the tissue's composition and mass, and the difference between these two elements creates the image.
-Contrast agents, such as barium, may be swallowed to outline the esophagus, stomach and intestines to help provide better images of an organ.

 Find a Doctor